Open-Cascade-SAS/OCCT/dox/user_guides/modeling_data/modeling_data.md

 The following figure shows a data structure containing two versions of a solid.
 The second version presents a series of identical holes bored at different positions.
 The data structure is compact and yet keeps all information on the sub-elements.

 The three references from *TSh2* to the underlying face *TFcyl* have associated local coordinate systems, which correspond to the successive positions of the hole.
-@figure{/user_guides/modeling_data/images/modeling_data_image013.png, "Data structure containing two versions of a solid"}
+@figure{/user_guides/modeling_data/images/modeling_data_image013.png,"Data structure containing two versions of a solid",420}

 Classes inheriting TopoDS_Shape
 ------------------------------